Are you a fully-disclosed broker-dealer that considers converting to an omnibus clearing model?

 These aggressive moves by legacy players may well drive smaller players out of business or foster market consolidation, because they make it very difficult to compete on price.
-For digital broker-dealers now, the pressure is on, unless they can find new revenue streams, new pockets of investors, and new ways to offer differentiated value.
+For digital broker-dealers now, the pressure is on.
+To stay in a fight, they need to find new revenue streams, new pockets of investors, and new ways to offer differentiated value.

 One challenge to overcome is the realities of the digital broker-dealer business model.
 Many went into operation on a fully-disclosed basis, relying on clearing firms to take on a large portion of the technology requirements, compliance and reporting duties, and financial responsibilities.